 Sometimes it’s so hard to choose a gift for a special occasion or a personalised print for you home.
 For me, this is why I have found my discovery of the Cricut Maker revolutionary and love being a Cricut Craft Blogger.

 I have spent hours of my time searching for the right personalised gift, something meaningful yet stylish.
 And I adore making monogram Paper-Cuts With The Cricut Maker.
 And it’s amazing what you can do with a Cricut Maker.Today’s tutorial shows how to make a beautiful paper-cut monogram letter, perfect for greetings cards or framed in a collection for an interiors project, or gift, with the Cricut Maker.

-Also if you love paper cuts check out my post to create a Unicorn Paper Cut here.
+Also if you love paper cuts check out my paper cutting tutorial to create a Unicorn Paper Cut here.

 - In your design space click new project.

 - Choose your letter and font, I chose Colonna as I like the option of adding detail inside the letters as well as around them.